Cantera/cantera/doc/sphinx/cti/phases.rst

 A *transport model* is a set of equations used to compute transport properties.
-For :class:`ideal_gas` phases, multiple transport models are available; the one desired can be selected by assiging a string to this field.
+For :class:`ideal_gas` phases, multiple transport models are available; the one desired can be selected by assigning a string to this field.
 See :ref:`sec-gas-transport-models` for more details.

 The Initial State